murkl/arch-os/recovery/README.md

 The repair itself lives in those scripts, not in `lib.sh`: unlocking, rolling back and rebuilding are each one task's whole job and are read there.
-What `lib.sh` holds is what more than one of them has to agree about — where the system is mounted, what its partitions are called, and the mount options a rollback has to put back exactly as the open found them.
+What `lib.sh` holds is what more than one of them has to agree about: where the system is mounted, what its partitions are called, and the mount options a rollback has to put back exactly as the open found them.
 A task that ships a file of its own keeps it beside itself: `tasks/rollback/snapshots.sh` is the